 Tankmates should be around the same size, aggression and activity level; avoid very small or docile tankmates, They should not be kept with invertebrates like crustaceans (crabs and shrimp) or feather duster worms.
 Some do not bother corals, but they may damage colonies as they search for food and may nip at polyps and fleshier corals.

-Feed a varied meaty diet of frozen and prepared foods; most wrasses will also graze on microinverts in the aquarium (copepods, amphipods, worms, etc.).Pinkface Wrasse, Halichoeres ornatissimus, Marine Fish available at the best price to buy now from Kraken Corals
+Feed a varied meaty diet of frozen and prepared foods; most wrasses will also graze on microinverts in the aquarium (copepods, amphipods, worms, etc.).Pinkface Wrasse, Halichoeres ornatissimus, Marine Fish available at the best price to buy now at Kraken Corals & Aquatics

 |Latin Name||Halichoeres ornatissimus|